• Home

 First encountering them in his late teenage years, he was immediately caught by their atmospheric shapes and mystical associations.
 The Clumps became a rich source of inspiration and he returned to paint them many times during his life.

-Nash’s first paintings of the Wittenham Clumps were made just over a hundred years ago, in 1912.
-In celebration, we are exploring Nash’s unique connection with the landscape, looking at his work that originated here and showing how the area has changed since his lifetime.
+Nash's first paintings of the Wittenham Clumps were made over a hundred years ago.
+In celebration, we are exploring Nash's unique connection with the landscape, looking at his work that originated here and showing how the area has changed since his lifetime.

 Latest News